Crandel/ping_pong/README.md

 ## Development

-#### Map object
+#### Game manager

-Contains all object, run in infinite loop, send signal to objects
+Contains map, all objects, run in infinite loop, send signal to objects

 #### Ball

-The Ball has a coordinates on map, has a valid directions and functions, that let him move
+The Ball has a coordinates on map, has a valid directions of movement and functions, that let it move

+#### Paddle

+The Paddle has a coordinates on map, has a valid directions of movement and functions, that let it move

 ## Installation